fedluc/qupled/docs/qupled.rst

 QVSStls scheme
 ~~~~~~~~~~~~~~~~

-The :obj:`qupled.classic.QVSStls` class is used to setup and perform all the necessary calculations
+The :obj:`qupled.quantum.QVSStls` class is used to setup and perform all the necessary calculations
 for the solution of the QVSStls schemes.
-The solution parameters are specified with a dedicated class called :obj:`qupled.classic.QstlsIet.Input`.
+The solution parameters are specified with a dedicated class called :obj:`qupled.quantum.QstlsIet.Input`.
 After the solution is completed the results are written to an hdf file in the form of
 :ref:`pandas dataframes <qvsstls_pandas_table>`.